 Tallahassee Man Indicted For Conspiracy To Produce, Distribute, Possess, And Receive Child Pornography

-TALLAHASSEE, FLORIDA – Eric Matthew Lipman, 59, of Tallahassee, Florida, was arrested this morning after a federal grand jury in Tallahassee returned an indictment charging him with conspiracy to produce, distribute, possess, and receive child pornography.
-The indictment was announced by Jason R. Coody, Acting United States Attorney for the Northern District of Florida.
+TALLAHASSEE, FLORIDA – Mark Robert Clow, 54, of Tallahassee, Florida, was indicted by a federal grand jury charging him with distributing, receiving, and possessing material constituting child pornography.
+The indictment was announced by Jason R. Coody, United States Attorney for the Northern District of Florida.
+Clow made his initial appearance in federal court to face the charges this afternoon.

 An indictment is merely an allegation by a grand jury that a defendant has committed a violation of federal criminal law and is not evidence of guilt.
 All defendants are presumed innocent and entitled to a fair trial, during which it will be the government’s burden to prove guilt beyond a reasonable doubt at trial.